z-shell/zconvey/README.md

 ## Introduction

 Zconvey integrates multiple Zsh sessions.
-They are given an ID, optionally a NAME, and can send commands to each other.
+They are given an ID, optionally a NAME (both unique), and can send commands to each other.

 [![asciicast](https://asciinema.org/a/ayklrum7g4ut2hpt7mg6j0nzj.png)](https://asciinema.org/a/ayklrum7g4ut2hpt7mg6j0nzj)